-that the fanatic was shot while engaged in a parley.
-The Rance of Jhansi has met the death of a heroinefor to me it seems that the circumstances of her fall, bloody, and fierce, and cruel as the tigress was, entitles her fate to be regarded with something like admirationcharging at the head of her squadrons.
+The Rance of Jhansi has met the death of a heroinefor to me it seems that the circumstances of her fall, bloody, and fierce, and cruel as the tigress was, entitles PLEASURE OF WALKING .- The falling tide had left her fate to be regarded with something like admiration a breadth of comparatively firm sand by the time I was charging at the head of her squadrons.
 To the uninspired man prophecy is fatal.
 I shall not say that India will be tranquillised ere the season for campaigning begins.
 The swell of the great ocean may still beat with sullen roar long after the storm has subsided, but there are no terrors and no danger in its tumult."